-FP RTX 4.05
+FP RTX 4.03

-When a resident’s assessment indicates a substance use condition, the organization records a thorough alcohol and drug use history, including an evaluation of the effects of alcohol and other drug use on the resident’s family and:
+When a resident’s assessment indicates a substance use disorder, the organization records a thorough alcohol and drug use history, including an evaluation of the effects of alcohol and other drug use on the resident’s family, and provides:

-provides an appropriate level of service and withdrawal management, as necessary; or
+an appropriate level of service and withdrawal management, as necessary; or

-connects the resident and/or family members to appropriate services when the program does not serve individuals with substance use conditions.
+connection to appropriate services when the program does not serve individuals with substance use disorders.

+RTX 4.04

+In an effort to facilitate successful social and community reintegration following residential care, the assessment:

+includes attention to the services, supports, and resources currently available in the resident’s home community; and

+determines whether the services, supports, and resources the resident may need following residential treatment are available or lacking.

+NA The organization only operates a crisis stabilization unit, short-term diagnostic center, or withdrawal management program.

+Interpretation: The organization can collaborate with relevant partners in the home community to obtain this information.

+Related Standard: GOV 3.03

-RTX 4.06
+RTX 4.05